Expensify/App/docs/articles/new-expensify/bank-accounts-and-credit-cards/Connect-a-Bank-Account.md

 ## I don’t see all three microtransactions I need to validate my bank account.
 What should I do?

 It's a good idea to wait till the end of that second business day.
 If you still don’t see them, please reach out to your bank and ask them to whitelist our ACH IDs **1270239450**, **4270239450**, and **2270239450**.
-Expensify’s ACH Originator Name is "Expensify."
+Expensify’s ACH Originator Name is "Expensify".

 Make sure to reach out to your Account Manager or Concierge once that's all set, and our team will be able to re-trigger those three test transactions!